top of page

 The Sacral is a motor — the most powerful in the body graph.
 Projectors do not have it defined, which means the energy available works differently, and its relationship to the Sacral energy of others is more complex than it might first appear.

-What Is the G Center in Human Design?
+The G Center in Human Design

 The Role of Undefined Centers in Human Design